literalpie/storybook-framework-qwik/README.md

 Because this framework is shipped only as an ESM module, this may require that you add `"type": "module"` to your `package.json` (or create a package.json inside your .storybook folder to only make this setting apply to storybook).

+## Troubleshooting

+If you are using `MDX` files and get an error like:

+`Failed to resolve import "react/jsx-dev-runtime" `

+you may need to install `react` as a dev dependency.

 ## Demo

 There is a simple example Storybook using the latest version of this package [here](https://storybook-framework-qwik.vercel.app/)